-Satellite Image NDVI, Jan-Mar dry season NDVI, Aug-Oct dry season Makongwe, one of the more successful dams that was visited (red star is dam, orange star is drawback point).
-On the ground, there was obviously a great deal of vegetation around the dam.
-In both wet seasons, a notable green spot is obvious just upstream from the dam (red star) which corresponds with the vegetation seen on the ground.
-The increased greenery is especially obvious in the October image.
-Of all dams visited, this was the most obvious NDVI evidence of greenery associated with sand dams.
+Satellite Image NDVI, Jan-Mar dry season NDVI, Aug-Oct dry season Makongwe, one of the more successful In both wet seasons, a notable green spot is The increased greenery is especially obvious dams that was visited (red star is dam, obvious just upstream from the dam (red in the October image.
+Of all dams visited, orange star is drawback point).
+On the star) which corresponds with the vegetation this was the most obvious NDVI evidence of ground, there was obviously a great deal of vegetation around the dam. seen on the ground. greenery associated with sand dams.

+&lt;sup>14 e.g. the Kenyan National Drought Management Authority uses NDVI in northern Kenya to trigger release of disaster contingency funds in northern Kenya during droughts; Klisch, A. and C. Atzberger (2016).
+"Operational drought monitoring in Kenya using MODIS NDVI time series."
+Remote Sensing8(4): 267.

 Munanthi, Makueni.
 This is an example of a series of dams along a watershed that were obviously not providing water at the time of visits, and for which there was overall less evidence of water storage.

 Patches of greenery, and lack of greenery, seems most correlated with agricultural activity - cleared fields lack vegetation in the dry season.

 There are obvious areas of greater greenery, especially downstream from the dams visited.
 These seem correlated with less agricultural clearing, and the general presence of greenery in the watershed, as opposed to sand dams per se.

+Kyangiti, Kitui.
+Dam on a larger stream (which contains a good deal of sand throughout its channel).

+The 100m buffer zone is shown here, for which NDVI was quantitatively analyzed.

+A grove of trees upstream from the drawback shows higher greenery levels, but the sand dam area itself (bottom left buffer) is not obviously greener than other areas.